mesosphere/dcos-docs-site/pages/services/kubernetes/1.0.0-1.9.3/advanced-install/index.md

 - [AWS](https://kubernetes.io/docs/concepts/cluster-administration/cloud-providers/#aws)

-Below, you will find instructions on how to opt-in for having your Kubernetes cluster integrateed with a cloud-provider.
+Below, you will find instructions on how to opt-in for having your Kubernetes cluster integrated with a cloud-provider.
 These instructions **must** take place before installing the Kubernetes package.

 ### AWS